taeewonnn/tp/docs/DeveloperGuide.md

 ## **Implementation**

-This section describes some noteworthy details on how certain features are implemented.
+The `DeleteEventCommand` allows users to delete an event from the event book, depending on whether an event is selected.

-### Delete event feature
+### Delete Event

-#### Implementation
+#### Implementation Details

-The delete event mechanism is facilitated by `EventBook`.
+The `DeleteEventCommand` is implemented by extending the base `Command` class.
+It uses a `targetIndex` to identify the event to be deleted in the filtered event list.
+It implements the following operations:

+* `execute(Model)`— Checks the current address book state by calling `isSameEventSelected()`, and call `deleteEvent`
-This operation is exposed in the `Model` interface as `Model#deleteEvent()`.
+* `deleteEvent(Model)` — Deletes the event in the filtered event list.
+This operation is exposed in the `Model` interface as `Model#deleteEvent(Event)`.

-Given below is an example usage scenario and how the delete event mechanism behaves at each step
+Given below is an example usage scenario and how the delete event mechanism behaves when the user tries to delete an event from the event list.

 Step 1.
 The user launches the application for the first time.
 The `EventBook` will be initialized with the initial event book state.